iris-hep/analysis-grand-challenge/workshops/agctools2021/README.md

 The [agenda](https://indico.cern.ch/event/1076231/) is composed of hands-on tutorials based on various tools and services developed in the Python ecosystem by and for the particle physics community.

-Following libraries and tools are included in tutorials:
+The following libraries and tools are included in tutorials:
 * coffea-casa
 * ServiceX
 * func_adl